+We record interest rate swaps on our consolidated balance sheets with prepaid expenses and other assets when in a net asset position, and with accounts payable and other liabilities when in a net liability position.
 The interest rate swaps have been effective since inception.
-The gains or losses on the effective swaps are recognized in other comprehensive loss, as follows (in thousands):
+The gains or losses on the effective swaps are recognized in other comprehensive income (loss), as follows (in thousands):

+Year Ending December 31,

+2016 2015 2014

-Year Ending December 31, Year Ending December 31, 2015 2 014 2013 Unrealized loss on interest rate hedge \$ (550) \$ \$
+Unrealized gain (loss) on interest rate hedges \$ 8,161 \$ (550) \$

-Amounts reported in accumulated other comprehensive loss related to derivatives will be reclassified to interest expense as interest payments are made on our variable-rate debt.
-During the next twelve months, we estimate that \$1.4 million will be reclassified as an increase to interest expense.
+Amounts reported in accumulated other comprehensive income (loss) related to derivatives will be reclassified to interest expense as interest payments are made on our variable-rate debt.
+During the next twelve months, we estimate that \$1.2 million will be reclassified as a decrease to interest expense.

 We have agreements with each of our derivative counterparties that contain a provision whereby we could be declared in default on our derivative obligations if repayment of the underlying indebtedness is accelerated by the lender due to our default on the indebtedness.
-As of December 31, 2015, the fair value of derivatives is in a net liability position of \$0.6 million, which includes accrued interest but excludes any adjustment for nonperformance risk.
-As of December 31, 2015, we have not posted any collateral related to these agreements.
-If we had breached any of these provisions at December 31, 2015, we could have been required to settle our obligations under the agreements at their termination value of \$0.6 million.
+As of December 31, 2016, the fair values of derivatives were in a net asset position of \$7.6 million, including accrued interest but excluding any adjustment for nonperformance risk.
+As of December 31, 2016, we have not posted any collateral related to these agreements.